 itchy rash or hives

 children are especially prone to mold-related illnesses.
 According to U.S. Centers for disease control and prevention (CDC), exposure to household mold has been linked to the development of asthma in children and to bleeding in the lungs, which can be deadly, in babies.
-Children normally invest even more time oversleeping their bedrooms than grownups do, so mold the bedrooms of children is of an even greater issue.
+Children normally invest even more time oversleeping their bedrooms than grownups do, so mold in the bedrooms of children is an even greater issue.

 How do I stop mold growing in my bedroom?

 According to the CDC, it is generally not required to identify the species of mold growing indoors, and the CDC does not recommend routine testing for molds.
 If you are susceptible to mold and can see or smell it, arrange for its responsible removal.
 If you or someone you live with may have a respiratory tract illness, think about hiring a professional to test your indoor air quality for mold in your bedrooms and home.